hevarn/test_proarti/README.md

 # Test
 ## Introduction
-For this test, you will be free to use any kind of libs.
-The goal is to give us an idea on your skills and how you resolve problematics.
+The goal is to test your skills, and the way you approach development issues.

-If you don't have the time to finish it, you can explain in the email how you will have done it.

-You have to use php7.1 or newer
+You must use php7.4 or newer and apply all best practice.
+(Pattern, code style, ...)

+To achieve the project you must fork the project and create a pull request.

 Good luck and have fun ;)

 ## Exercise 1 - Load CSV file
-To begin you have to load a CSV file in database.
+Create a command line, and a web page that allow us to load CSV File in a database.
-We must load this file with command line and through a web page.

 ## Exercise 2 - Create an API
-You have to create an rest API where we can:
+You have to create a rest API that allow to:

 ***GET***
 * total amount donations
 * total rewards quantity by project
-* ... free to expose what you know
+* ... fill free to expose what you know

 ***POST/PUT***
 * donation linked to a user, reward, project
 * user
 * project

-You have to use ApiPlatform
+You have to use ApiPlatform.

 ## Exercise 3 - Create a front application
-You have to create one or multiple page to display what you loaded in database through the API.
+You have to create one or multiple page to display what you loaded from database through the API.

 Bonus: use VueJS